NoaBrazilay/MISSGAN/README.md

-# Deep Learning Project - MISS GAN
+# MISS GAN: A Multi-IlluStrator Style Generative Adversarial Network for image to illustration translation

 Note: The code was run in windows with GTX 1070.